jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Rewording the Done projects is getting a bit boring.
 - [x] ~~Maybe wrap up Parameters planning doc.~~
 - [x] Scoping was an alternative thing to focus on.
-- [x] ~~Something else could be actually digging into the Circle Language Spec docs themselves.~~
+- [x] ~~Something else could be actually digging into the Encircle Language Spec docs themselves.~~
 - [x] I think scoping is a better choice for now.
-- [x] I want to go over the Circle Language Spec Plan documents, moving things out of scope off the top of my head.
+- [x] I want to go over the Encircle Language Spec Plan documents, moving things out of scope off the top of my head.
 - [x] Side-goal: I read nicer docs, giving my head a bit of a break.
 - [x] I think I will mark things with red before actually moving content out.
 - [x] Still lots of definites in the wording of the main planning docs.